-To: Program Management - Cultivating Cultures for Ethical STEM (CCE STEM) From:(Printed name of the individual collaborator or name of the organization and name and position of the official submitting this memo) I agree to undertake the tasks associated with me, or to provide or make available the resources designated, in the proposal titled," with(PI name) as the Principal Investigator.
-Signed: Organization: Date: Lengthier letters from others that articulate what activities a collaborator may undertake and/or that provide arguments for support of a project may be included in the project description, although inclusion of such letters must be accommodated within the page limit of the project description.
+10: Program Management - Cultivating Cultures for Ethical STEM (CCE STEM) From: (Printed name of the individual collaborator or name of the organization and name and position of the official submitting this memo) I agree to undertake the tasks associated with me, or to provide or make available the resources designated, in the proposal titled "(proposal title)," with(PI name) as the Principal Investigator.
+Signed: Organization: Date: Lengthier letters from others that articulate what activities a collaborator may undertake and/or that provide arguments for support of a project may be included in the project description, although inclusion of such letters must be accommodated within the page limit of the

 Research with Human Subjects: Research involving human subjects must either have approval from the organization's Institutional Review Board (IRB) before issuance of an NSF award, or identify the applicable subsection exempting the proposal from IRB review.
 This requirement is in the Common Rule (Federal Policy for the Protection of Human Subjects, 45 CFR Section 690).
-See the NSF Grant Proposal Guide for more details.
+See the NSF Proposal & Award Policies & Procedures Guide (PAPPG), (NSF 18-1) for more details.
 The NSF proposal cover sheet requires provision of the relevant information, as appropriate.